ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 2. Uses of the ```continue``` keyword should be limited, but are allowed where it simplifies the code structure and makes it more legible.
 3. *The ```static``` keyword needs some though put towards its use cases, I don't know if anything needs to be defined for this.*
 4. ```const``` should be applied in all locations where appropriate.
 In some cases, it may be more applicable than a preprocessor directive, while the preprocessor directive may be more applicable in others.
-5. ```volatile``` should be used in all cases where a variable can be modified by anything outside of the normal control flow of the code (i.e. an ISR).
+5. ```volatile``` should be used in all cases where a variable can be modified by anything outside of the normal control flow of the code (i.e. an ISR, variables shared between RTOS threads, etc).

 ### Comment Rules